Top C# Interview Questions

 C#Finally BlockException Handling

 The `finally` block executes regardless of whether an exception occurs, ensuring cleanup tasks like closing resources are performed.
+Example:

 try {